javascript-tutorial/en.javascript.info/8-async/03-promise-chaining/article.md

 });
 ```

-...Works the same way as:
+...Works the same way as this:

 ```js run
 new Promise(function(resolve, reject) {